-Senate Bill 7026 required each school district to designate a threat assessment team at each school, and requires the team to operate under the district school safety specialist's direction.
+Senate Bill 7026 required each school district to designate a threat assessment team at each school and requires the team to operate under the district school safety specialist's direction.

-Senate Bill 7030 required the Office of Safe Schools to develop, no later than August 1, governing board's behavioral threat assessment procedures for compliance with the law.
+Senate Bill 7030 required the Office of Safe Schools to develop, no later than August 1, 2019, a standardized, statewide behavioral threat assessment instrument for use by all K-12 public schools and evaluate, by August 1, 2020, each school district's and charter school governing board's behavioral threat assessment procedures for compliance with the law.